1. Home

 1. Clone a site with Softaculous third step.

 2. Select your preferred settings.
 It’s okay to leave the default naming options.
-They are automatically generated and they will be different each time you clone a site with Softaculous.
+They are automatically generated and will be different each time you clone a site with Softaculous.
 Otherwise, you can choose your own directory and database names.
-Note: If you’re not familiar with handling or setting up cron jobs, we recommend you leave the cron settings at their defaults.
+Note: If you’re unfamiliar with handling or setting up cron jobs, we recommend leaving the cron settings at their defaults.

 Helpful Hint

 These are the Drupal specific settings.
-Settings will be displayed slightly different for WordPress, Joomla, etc, but will have the same basic logic.
+Settings will be displayed differently for WordPress, Joomla, etc, but use the same basic logic.

 1. When you have defined your preferred settings, scroll down and click the Clone Installation button.